-The charge that perfectionist (dis)incentives are necessarily manipulative may be unfounded, but it rests on an even more basic worry which, in its most general form, has not been addressed yet-namely, the worry that perfectionist (dis)incentives might motivate people to act for the wrong reasons.
-That is, even if a (dis)incentive is not manipulative in any ordinary sense of the term-even if it is neither deceptive nor exploitative in the above-discussed sense it might still motivate inappropriately, and that, goes the objection, is still sufficiently troubling.
+The charge that perfectionist (dis)incentives are necessarily manipulative may be unfounded, but it rests on an even more basic worry which, in its most general form, has not been addressed yet, namely, the worry that perfectionist (dis)incentives might motivate people to act for the wrong reasons.
+That is, even if a (dis)incentive is not manipulative in any ordinary sense of the term-even if it is neither deceptive nor exploitative in the above-discussed sense-it might still motivate inappropriately, and that, goes the objection, is still sufficiently troubling.

 The worry about inappropriate motivation-as formulated, for example, in some of the above excerpts from Waldron-depends on the persuasiveness of the distinction between an option's intrinsic merits (which provide the 'right' reasons for choosing it), on the one hand, and factors introduced to it 'artificially' or 'from the outside', on the other.
 Now, let us assume for a moment that the distinction is unproblematic.
 (I will return to this assumption in a moment.)
 Even so, it is unclear why considerations shaped by state action should fall on one side of the line, and considerations shaped by other social forces on the other.
-Why should incentives distinguish manipulation both from rational persuasion and from coercion, is incomplete in certain ways, particularly with regard to the notion of 'playing on [or exploiting] someone's weakness'.
-20 For a discussion of the first, 'personality'-based condition, see Rudinow 1978, 342.

-designed and administered by the state be considered any more extraneous to the value of an activity than incentives created and sustained by other, non-state agents?
+Why should incentives designed and administered by the state be considered any more extraneous to the value of an activity than incentives created and sustained by other, non-state agents?
 Consider a composer who needs to decide whether to devote her time to composing concert music or to recording advertisement jingles.
 One class of considerations in favor of the former option is that it is more aesthetically valuable, more personally fulfilling, more conducive to the full realization of one's talents, etc.; a different kind of consideration might be that the state offers generous grants to composers on the basis of artistic merit.
 Meanwhile, a consideration in favor of the latter option might be that advertising companies pay extremely well.
 Surely, if there is a line to be drawn here between two different groups of considerations, it should separate the first consideration from the latter two, not the second from the third.

 Recall the condition that anti-perfectionist arguments must satisfy: they must explain why it is the state that ought to banish perfectionist considerations from the justification of its actions.
-But this is precisely what the argument from inappropriate motivation has failed to do so far: any restrictions it might justify would apply to state and to non-state action alike.21
+But this is precisely what the argument from inappropriate motivation has failed to do so far: any restrictions it might justify would apply to state and to non-state action alike.20

-I think we can do better, however, than this sort of response (which concedes, after all, that (dis)incentives 'motivate for the wrong reasons', merely adding that it is no more objectionable when the state uses them than when non-state agents do).
+I think, however, that we can do better than this sort of response (which concedes that (dis)incentives 'motivate for the wrong reasons' and merely adds that it is no more objectionable when the state uses them than when non-state agents do).
 To see how, let us return to the distinction between the 'intrinsic' and the 'extraneous' advantages and disadvantages of an option.

-One possible response to the 'inappropriate motivation' objection is, of course, to deny that the distinction can, or can typically, be made-to insist (as, e.g., Raz does in response to Waldron's articulation of the objection) that the notion of "intrinsic merit ... independent of social conditions in most cases is hard to sustain" and thereby to undermine the basis for a demarcation between 'appropriate' and 'inappropriate' motivation.
+One possible response to the 'inappropriate motivation' objection is to deny that the distinction can (or can in most cases) be made-to insist that the notion of "intrinsic merit ... independent of social conditions in most cases is hard to sustain" and thus to undermine the basis for a demarcation between 'appropriate' and 'inappropriate' motivation.

 This seems too strong, however.
-Returning to our composer example, I do not see a difficulty in distinguishing, as I have, between two classes of considerations on which the composer's choice could be based: the intrinsic merits or demerits of each of the two options, and (in this example) the financial considerations attached-but extraneous-to each option.23
+Returning to our composer example, I do not see a difficulty in distinguishing, as I have, between two classes of considerations on which the composer's choice could be based: the intrinsic merits or demerits of each of the two options, and (in this example) the financial considerations attached-but extraneous-to each option.22